PrEP can protect you from getting HIV.

 - Men and other people who have a penis take 2 pills on the first day and then 1 pill every 24 hours.
 You are protected against HIV starting two hours after the first dose.
 If you want to stop using PrEP, you should keep taking your pills until 48 hours after the last time you had sex without a condom.
 It’s also possible to take only 1 pill on the first day; if you do that, then you are protected against HIV after using PrEP for 5 days.

 - Women and other people who have a vagina take 1 pill on day one and then 1 pill every 24 hours.
 Because PrEP takes a longer time to penetrate the vaginal tissue lining, you are protected against HIV after 7 days.
 If you want to stop using PrEP, you should keep taking pills for 7 days after the last time you had sex without a condom.
+If you only have anal sex, the longer waiting periods do not apply and you can use the schemes provided for people who have a penis.

 The advantages of PrEP